gideonaina/secad-lite/README.md

 - Install vscode: https://code.visualstudio.com/download

 ### Running SECAD
+- Go to https://platform.openai.com/settings/organization/api-keys, register/login into your account and create an API key.
+Load some money into your account ($10 is more than enough).
 - Create a `.env` at the root of this project and copy the content of the `.env.sample` file into it.
 Provide the `OPENAI_API_KEY` value.
-Leave the rest as default if you choose.
+Leave the rest as default.
 - Run the the just command `just start` or copy the command int he receipe and run it from your command line `docker compose -f secad.docker-compose.yml up`
 - SECAD should be running on `localhost` on port `8501`. i.e. `localhost:8501`